Wharton State Forest has two offices - one at

 For more information about Batsto Village and tours of Batsto Mansion, call (609) 561-0024.

 Visitors can also take a guided tour via their smart phone.
 Accompanied by a walking guide brochure, the smart phone tour highlights 18 historic sites and buildings in the village.
 Taking the cell phone tour is simple and free.
 A data plan is required.
 Visitors simply scan the QR code at each location along the way.
 A short video and pre-recorded message will play.
 Each video is approximately 2-3 minutes.
 This project is supported and funded by the Batsto Citizens Committee, Inc., a volunteer group dedicated to preserving and promoting the site, and was created as an Eagle Scout project.
 For more information, visitors may stop by the Visitor Center or call 609-561-0024.

-The 10 lessons included in the teaching resource are based on fourth grade Core Curriculum standards for Social Studies.
 Topics range from the environment and early Pinelands industry to daily life in the village.
 The suggested follow-up activities help students make connections between life in the 18th and 19th centuries and the present day.
 Critical thinking activities challenge students to examine their own community and evaluate how society deals with preservation of historic buildings and open spaces.